Commercial truck financing is available for three purposes:

 Your personal credit score is important on any business loan application—including a commercial truck financing application.
-This being said, however, with commercial truck loans, the strength of your personal credit score matters most for what rates and down payment requirements you qualify for.
+However, with commercial truck loans, the strength of your personal credit score matters most for what rates and down payment requirements you qualify for.

 The lender will also look for any recent liens, repossessions, or delinquencies on your business.
 These might show up on your personal credit report or your commercial credit report.

 Most borrowers have to put some money down on a commercial truck loan.
-The average down payment on commercial truck financing is 15%, but it can range anywhere from 0% to 25% depending on the strength of the rest of your application.
+The average down payment on commercial truck financing is 15%, but it can range anywhere from 0% to 25% depending on the strength of your application.

-In addition to providing a down payment, you’ll also need to show business lenders that you have enough reserves to afford your loan payment and other expenses—such as unexpected repairs, insurance payments, and more.
-Most lenders like to see cash reserves of at least $10,000, and will likely want to see higher reserves if you have a lower credit score or are a younger business.
+You’ll also need to show business lenders that you have enough cash reserves to afford your loan payment and other expenses, like unexpected repairs and insurance payments.
+Most lenders like to see cash reserves of at least $10,000, and will likely want to see a higher amount if you have a lower credit score or are a younger business.

 Commercial truck financing for first-time owner-operators is challenging.
 Many commercial truck lenders won’t consider owner-operators that have been in business for fewer than two years, especially if you’re looking for a large amount of financing (over $40,000).